 Other Factors Related to Autism Symptoms Adult Women and Men

-Challenges in Diagnosis: Diagnosing autism in adults poses unique challenges.
-Limited awareness and a lack of understanding of adult symptoms contribute to delayed or overlooked diagnoses.
+Challenges in Diagnosis: Diagnosing autism in adults is not without challenges.
+Limited awareness and misunderstanding of adult symptoms lead to delayed or missed diagnoses.

 Conclusion: Autism Symptoms Adult Women and Men